-Job Title: Professor and Head of Section of Cell Biology and Functional Genomics
+Job Title: Professor of Cell Biology and Functional Genomics

 Research: Signal transduction in the pancreatic β-cell in health and disease - my chief focus is in using functional genomics at the cellular and whole organism level to dissect the role of genes associated with Type 2 diabetes.